Theta height and Faltings height: Introduction

 \begin{prop} Assume conjecture \ref{LangSilV2}.
 Then for any number field $K$, for any curve $C/K$ of genus $g\geq 2$ with jacobian $J=\Jac(C)$, one can explicitely bound the number of $K$--rational points on $C$ in the way~:

 where one can take $\breve{c}(d,g)=\max\Big\{2c_{2}\,,\; 1+(12^4+g)^{2^{12}}4^{2g+3}g\Big(g^4+2^{2g+2}g+\frac{1}{c_{1}}\Big)\Big\}$, with $c_{1}$ and $c_{2}$ given in conjecture \ref{LangSilV2}. \end{prop} One can also read \cite{DeDiego} for another way of deriving this type of bounds.
 Finally, this work also includes in section \ref{diff lattice} a comparison between different lattice structures on the tangent space at $0$ of an abelian variety.
 Let $A/K$ be an abelian variety, $L$ an ample symmetric line bundle associated to a principal polarisation.
 Let $r$ be an even positive integer.
 By enlarging $K$, one can assume that the $r^2$--torsion points are all rational over $K$.
 We let $\pi \colon \mathcal{A}\to S=\Spec(\mathcal{O}_{K})$ be a semi--stable model of $A$, and $\varepsilon$ its neutral section.
 We define the \textsc{Néron} lattice by $\mathcal{N}=\varepsilon^{*}\Omega_{\mathcal{A}/S}^1$.
-The big \textsc{Shimura} lattice is defined as follows : let $\theta \in{\Gamma(A,L)\backslash \{0\}}$ and $\Gamma$, $\varphi_{x}$, \textit{etc.} be as in paragraph \ref{thetastruc}.
+The big \textsc{Shimura} lattice is defined as follows: let $\theta \in{\Gamma(A,L)\backslash \{0\}}$ and $\Gamma$, $\varphi_{x}$, \textit{etc.} be as in paragraph \ref{thetastruc}.
 Let $\theta_{x}=\varphi_{x}(0)$.
 The family $(\theta_{x})_{x\in{\Gamma}}$ is a base over $K$ of $\Gamma(A,L^{\otimes r^2})$.
-Then the big \textsc{Shimura} lattice is :
+Then the big \textsc{Shimura} lattice is:

-The comparison between those two structures is of interest, see for example the work of {\sc Shimura}, {\sc David} or {\sc Masser--Wüstholz}.
+The comparison between these two structures is of interest in transcendence theory, see for example \cite{Shim}, \cite{Dav1} page 134 or \cite{MaWu} from page 120.
 We use $\delta(.,.)$ for the distance on lattices defined in \ref{distance}.
-Then we find in section \ref{diff lattice}, among other results, the following theorem :
+Then we find in section \ref{diff lattice}, among other results, the following theorem:

 \begin{thm} Let $g\geq 1$ and $r>0$ an even integer.
-There exists a constant $c(g,r)>0$ such that for any triple $(A,L,r)$ with $A$ of dimension $g$, for any associated MB\footnote{See definition \ref{bon}.} number field $K$, one has :
+There exists a constant $c(g,r)>0$ such that for any triple $(A,L,r)$ with $A$ of dimension $g$, for any associated MB\footnote{See definition \ref{bon}.} number field $K$, one has:

 and one can take $c(g,r)=4+8C_{2}+g\log(\pi^{-g}g!e^{\pi r^2}g^4)+4r^{2g}$, where $C_{2}$ is given in Corollary~\ref{varcomphaut}.

 \end{thm}